NickVanMaele-vonk/code2graph/README.md

 # code2graph
-Visualise software code dependencies on the level of individual functions and components
+Visualise software code dependencies on the level of individual functions and components.
+Initial focus: React / Typescript.